ajbacon/CV/README.md

 I’m a full-stack software developer with a methodical, analytical mindset having developed a passion for coding on the back of a successful career in Aerospace Engineering.

 Having reached the role of a senior systems engineer in the aerospace field, I have extensive experience in overseeing teams of engineers in the design, analysis and testing of complex satellite structures.
-Using these skills, as well as the solid coding processes I’ve acquired at Makers Academy, I want to work as part of a dynamic, agile team to solve new challenges and build innovative digital technology.
+Using these skills, as well as the solid coding processes I’ve acquired at Makers Academy, I'm looking forward to being part of a dynamic, agile team, solving new challenges and building innovative digital technology.

 ## Tech Skills: